 Alternatively, you can use MIME types to specify which files to compress.
 The following sample configuration demonstrates one way to do this:

 In this example, Apache compresses any file that uses one of the MIME types referenced by the AddOutputFilterByType directive.

 To disable data compression, you can delete the relevant lines in the .htaccess file, or comment them out by preceding each line with #.

 To verify that data compression is active, please see Determining if compression is enabled below.

-To check if data compression is enabled on your site, go to https://checkgzipcompression.com and type your domain name in the text box.
+To check if data compression is enabled on your site, go to https://www.giftofspeed.com/gzip-test, type your domain name in the text box, and then click .
 The site tells you whether or not compression is currently enabled.

 For more information about the mod_deflate module, please visit http://httpd.apache.org/docs/2.4/mod/mod_deflate.html.